temporarymarketingfl-del/Orlando-Virtual-offices/replit.md

   - Both components now correctly match API response structure where coordinates are nested in location object
 - **Results**:
   - All 4 office markers now render on map with correct coordinates
-  - Map centering works when clicking office cards (accuracy: ~16px from center)
+  - Map centering works when clicking "View on Map" button (accuracy: ~16px from center)
   - Repeat-click centering functions properly via timeout-based coordinate reset
   - Popups display with office details, pricing, and amenities
 - **Data Validation**: All offices confirmed to have valid coordinates; guard in place to prevent errors if coordinates missing